Japanese traditional sweet made from rice!

 As the food is made from rice, generally this food is considered Halal!

-Mochi is made from Glutinous rice, a kind of rice with more sticky and glue-like ingredients than normal rice.
+Mochi is made from Glutinous rice, a kind of rice with stickier and glue-like ingredients than normal rice.
 In a very traditional recipe, rice and water are the only ingredients of Mochi, so it is a complete Halal meal.

 People put sugar into Mochi, or make a sweet red bean soup, ground soy bean powder, steamed beans, fruits or mix with some Japanese traditional herb called Yomogi.
 Whatever the ingredients it is, traditional Japanese Mochi is generally Halal.